 Livesay took over the women's lacrosse program in 2015-16 after serving as an assistant coach with Missy Foote for a year.
-She came to Middlebury from NESCAC foe Trinity, where she served as the head coach for eight seasons, amassing a stunning career record of 127-26 (.830).
+She came to Middlebury from NESCAC foe Trinity, where she served as the head coach for eight seasons, amassing a career record of 127-26 (.830).

 From 2010 to 2014, Trinity compiled an astounding 94-10 record, including back-to-back 21-1 marks in 2012 and 2013.
 The 2012 squad captured the school’s first women's NCAA Championship, while the 2013 team advanced to the NCAA title game.
 The Bantams won NESCAC crowns from 2011-2014, advancing to the NCAA Quarterfinals twice with three trips to the title game.

 Livesay was named NESCAC Coach of the Year four times, the Intercollegiate Women’s Lacrosse Coaches Association (IWLCA) Regional Coach of the Year five times, while earning IWLCA National Coach of the Year honors in 2012.

 Livesay earned a bachelor’s degree in American civilization at Middlebury, where she was a four-year starter in field hockey and lacrosse (All-American).
 She served as captain of both of those squads during her senior year, while being a member of the basketball team during her first two seasons.
 She earned her master’s degree in history from Trinity in 2007.

-As a defender for the Middlebury lacrosse team, Livesay saw her team go 64-3 over her four seasons, winning NCAA Championships with perfect seasons in 2001 and 2002.
+As a defender for the Middlebury lacrosse team, Livesay saw those squads go 64-3 over her four seasons, winning NCAA Championships with perfect seasons in 2001 and 2002.
 The team won all three NESCAC Championships contested in her time, advancing to the final four in 2000 and the NCAA title game in 2003.